Scottish Youth Parliament: Governance

 The Board are responsible for the strategic direction of the organisation and are officially the charity's legal custodians.

-The charity is supported by a Staff Team of 10.
+The charity is supported by a Staff Team of 12.

-The current Chief Executive Officer and company general secretary is Ben McKendrick.
-The current Deputy Chief Executive Officer is Jamie Dunlop.
+The current chief executive officer and company general secretary is Jamie Dunlop.

-As the organisation is youth-led the chair, vice-chair and trustees are young people.
+As the organisation is youth-led the chair, vice-chair and trustees are all young people.
 They are democratically elected during SYP's Annual General Meeting by the membership of that term.
-The Current Chair is Sophie Reid MSYP, and the current Vice-Chair is Mollie McGoran MSYP.
-The board of trustees consists of the Chair, Vice-Chair, and; Crisantos Ike MSYP, Abbie Wright MSYP, Emma Prach MSYP, Gavin Stewart MSYP, Ellie Craig MSYP, and Olivia Brown MSYP.
+The Current Chair is Ellie Craig MSYP, and the current vice-chair is Marcus Flucker MSYP.
+The Board of Trustees consists of the chair, vice-chair, and; Ella Quinn MSYP, Hamish Nott MSYP, Jack Anderson MSYP, Daniela Onyewuenyi MSYP and Rajsee Saraf MSYP.
+Sophie Kerrigan MSYP, Convener of the Education and Lifelong Learning Committee, serves as Convener's Trustee.

 History

-The group has previously held meetings in the General Assembly Rooms (former temporary home of the Scottish Parliament) in Edinburgh) and also within the new Scottish Parliament building., most recently in 2017.
+The group has previously held meetings in the General Assembly Rooms (former temporary home of the Scottish Parliament) in Edinburgh) and also within the new Scottish Parliament building, most recently in 2024.